 If I had one wish I can get rid of any disease, any health problem, I will pick nutrition.
 Malnutrition causes the greatest problem, not only for the kid who dies but the kid who survives, who never fully develops physically and mentally.

 Despite its status as an economic powerhouse, deadly malnutrition persists in a bewildering degree in India…[accounting] for 54% of all undernutrition-related child deaths worldwide.

 Undernutrition undermines the survival, growth and development of children and women, and diminishes the strength and capacity of nations.

 To implement this project, Jan Sahas field staff will screen under-fives for their weight and height to identify MAM children.
 The success of this Fundraiser will pay to treat 100 such children.
 It will cover the costs of the raw material – wheat, groundnut and jaggery – and production of MyNutrimix, a powdered food supplement.
 Over the 90-day feeding programme, Jan Sahas will closely monitor and record the progress of the children.

-Through the fundraiser, we managed to raise Rs12,600.
-The nutrition camp hosted 12 mothers and 10 MAM children, with the costs of 6 of the children being covered by the fundraiser.
+Thank you for contributing to this fundraiser.
+Your generous donations helped raise ₹12,600.
+The nutrition camp hosted 12 mothers and 10 MAM children, with the costs of 6 of the children was covered by the fundraiser.

 The 12-day nutrition camp educated mothers about good practices with regards to malnourishment, breastfeeding, and hygiene.
 One of the children at the camp, 20-month-old Manju was born underweight.
 After practicing all her learnings from the nutrition camp, Manju’s mother managed to get Manju’s weight up from 7.6kg to 8.6kg!